 Visiting The Victorian Market is definitely one of the Top Things To Do in Inverness.
 The old-fashioned market hosts an array of family-run shops – many of which have been around for decades.
 The top shops to see are the butcher and fishmonger, the jewelry stores and souvenir stands.

 The market itself first opened its doors in 1870, but was destroyed by a fire in 1889.
-The only part of the market to survive was the original Academy Street entrance.
-The market was rebuilt in 1891, complete with high, cast-iron arches and glass windows to let in natural light.
+The only part to survive was the original Academy Street entrance.
+The structure was rebuilt in 1891, complete with high, cast-iron arches and glass windows to let in natural light.

-Travel Tip: After a recent renovation, the market hall has been enhanced with a fabulous food court that features local Inverness eats and entertainment on select nights.
+Travel Tip: Recently, the market hall has been enhanced with a fabulous food court that features local Inverness eats and entertainment on select nights.

 Travel Tip: When you exit the museum, pause for a moment to take in the beauty of the Inverness Town House that is right next door.
 An architectural gem, the Gothic-style town hall was built in the late 1800s.